allynt/grumpy/README.md

 ## Overview

 I am part of a Book Club.
 We decided to select what to read by _anonymously_ nominating books and then _randomly_ selecting them.
-Obviously, the simplest way to achieve this is just just pull slips of paper from a hat.
+Obviously, the simplest way to achieve this is to just pull slips of paper from a hat.
 But that requires us to physically be in the same place.
 So I wrote this web application.
-Right now, all it does is track `boks` and `meetings`.
+Right now, all it does is track `books` and `meetings`.
 It might grow to do more in the future.
 But we're a pretty low-tech group.
 So it probably won't.

 ## Development